basswilson/WWTPs-keystones/README.md

 # OVERVIEW

-A deep learning framework to identify the keystone taxa in WWTPs.
+A deep learning framework to identify the keystone taxa in WWTPs~1~.

 We have tested this code for Python 3.8.13 and R 4.4.1.
 (2024-06-14 ucrt)